gsong/docker-images/postgres-prisma/README.md

 # Postgres Image for Prisma Shadow Database

+Using this image minimally requires the following environment variables:

+- `POSTGRES_PASSWORD`
+- `SHADOW_DATABASE`: the shadow database name

 Meant to be used as the shadow database for Prisma migrations.
 Useful for CI checking if Prisma migrations are needed, for example.